dumanemre3/dumanemre3/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="370" height="220" />

 ## I'm a MSc Computer Engineer 🎓 Front-end Developer 👨🏼‍💻 Pianist 🎹 and Fitness Lover 💪🏼
 - 🔭 I work in the software industry as a react.js developer.
-I am eager to enhance my programming skills to stay up to date in this progressive sector.
-- 🌱 I’m currently learning 😂
+- 🌱 I am eager to enhance my programming skills to stay up to date in this progressive sector.
 - 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
 - 🤔 I’m looking for help with Flutter front-end developer
 - 🥅 2021 Goals: Developing an app to be heard in the world 🌎 and learning artificial intelligence 🤖